Bloomington, Indiana

 Bloomington is a city in Monroe County, Indiana, United States, and its county seat.
 The population was 79,168 at the 2020 census.
 It is the seventh-most populous city in Indiana and the fourth-most populous outside the Indianapolis metropolitan area.
 It is the home of Indiana University Bloomington, the flagship campus of the Indiana University system.
 Established in 1820, IU Bloomington enrolls over 45,000 students.

 The city was established in 1818 by a group of settlers from Kentucky, Tennessee, the Carolinas, and Virginia who were so impressed with "a haven of blooms" that they called it Bloomington.
 It is the principal city of the Bloomington metropolitan area in south-central Indiana, which had 161,039 residents in 2020.
 Bloomington has been designated a Tree City USA since 1984.
 The city was also the location of the Academy Award–winning 1979 movie Breaking Away, featuring a reenactment of Indiana University's annual Little 500 bicycle race.

 History

-The area in which Bloomington is situated was previously inhabited by the Delaware, Potawatomi, Miami, and Eel River Miami.
+The area in which Bloomington is situated was previously inhabited by the Delaware, Potawatomi, Miami, and Eel River Miami peoples.

 Bloomington was platted in 1818.
 A post office has been in operation at Bloomington since 1825.
 Bloomington was incorporated in 1827.

 The current city logo was adopted on January 6, 1986, by the Bloomington Common Council.
 It was a combination of peony and trout lily, inspired by both quilt patterns used by regional folk artists in 19th century and the shape of Downtown Square.

 The following locations and buildings are listed on the National Register of Historic Places: